 Those who had the chance to get to know Frank, whether in the construction world, fishing world or friends and classmates, knew that Frank was a unique and compassionate person with a passion for life.
 Even when nothing came easy for Frank, he would find humor in a frightening situation and could make you feel better when you were worried about him.
 The smile on his face and his playful humor could bring light to anyone, even on their darkest days.
 He was always wanted to make others feel good, either by making them laugh or lending a hand if they needed anything.
 He was the one that would shovel out a stranger’s car in 3 feet of snow or change a tire in the middle of the night.
 Frank had a heart of gold and would give the shirt off his back to anyone in need.
 He treated every person the same, regardless of their race, gender, age, or social status.

 Through all of this, we were able to meet so many incredible people and learn their stories.
 In May of 2013, Christine and family friend, Karly, spent the day with the Brain Aneurysm Foundation on Capitol Hill, lobbying for Brain Aneurysm Awareness.
 Although Frank donated his organs to the Gift of Life Foundation, and we were able to connect with them through the process, our real focus was on the BAF.
 We were blessed to spend the day with Christine Buckley and a few others, who left a strong mark on Christine and Karly’s hearts.
 Years passed, the Fight Like Frank Foundation grew, Annual events to celebrate Frank’s life continued, money was raised and given to various local charities and Karly and Christine continued to attend Lobby Day.
-This year at their 3rd Annual The Reel Deal: Frank Goes to the Wild West event, the Brain Aneurysm Foundation was at the forefront of their charities.
-Christine Buckley was the keynote speaker and that night, they raised $38,000 that would be distributed to many local charities as well as the BAF.
+This year at their 7th Annual Frank Goes to Hollywood Event, the Brain Aneurysm Foundation was at the forefront of their charities.
 Due to all the generosity of Fight Like Frank and their supporters, they are able to establish a $15,000 Chair of Research grant in Frank’s name.
 Fight Like Frank is looking forward to continuing their relationship with the Brain Aneurysm Foundation.